Aurora: Historical views and folklore

 During the night after the Battle of Fredericksburg, an aurora was seen from the battlefield.
 The Confederate Army took this as a sign that God was on their side, as the lights were rarely seen so far south.
 The painting Aurora Borealis by Frederic Edwin Church is widely interpreted to represent the conflict of the American Civil War.

-A mid 19th-century British source says auroras were a rare occurrence before the 18th century.
+A mid-19th-century British source says auroras were a rare occurrence before the 18th century.
 It quotes Halley as saying that before the aurora of 1716, no such phenomenon had been recorded for more than 80 years, and none of any consequence since 1574.
 It says no appearance is recorded in the Transactions of the French Academy of Sciences between 1666 and 1716; and that one aurora recorded in Berlin Miscellany for 1797 was called a very rare event.
 One observed in 1723 at Bologna was stated to be the first ever seen there.
 Celsius (1733) states the oldest residents of Uppsala thought the phenomenon a great rarity before 1716.
 The period between approximately 1645 and 1715 corresponds to the Maunder minimum in sunspot activity.

 In Robert W. Service's satirical poem "The Ballad of the Northern Lights" (1908), a Yukon prospector discovers that the aurora is the glow from a radium mine.
 He stakes his claim, then goes to town looking for investors.

-In the early 1900s, the Norwegian scientist Kristian Birkeland laid the foundation for current understanding of geomagnetism and polar auroras.
+In the early 1900s, the Norwegian scientist Kristian Birkeland developed a theory foundational to the current understanding of geomagnetism and polar auroras.

 In Sami mythology, the northern lights are caused by the deceased who bled to death cutting themselves, their blood spilling on the sky.
-Many aboriginal peoples of northern Eurasia and North America share similar beliefs of northern lights being the blood of the deceased, some believing they are caused by dead warriors' blood spraying on the sky as they engage in playing games, riding horses or having fun in some other way.
+Many aboriginal peoples of northern Eurasia and North America share similar beliefs of northern lights being the blood of the deceased, some believing they are caused by dead warriors' blood spraying on the sky as they engage in playing games, riding horses, or having fun in some other way.